fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-create-key-pairs.md

 ## Before you begin

 Make sure you meet the following requirements:
-* Install the currently supported version of `focli` [[info | Note]]
+* Install the currently supported version of `fucli` [[info | Note]]
-| The focli tool is bundled with the FullOn software.
-[Installing FullOn](../../00_install/index.md) will also install the focli tool.
+| The fucli tool is bundled with the FullOn software.
+[Installing FullOn](../../00_install/index.md) will also install the fucli tool.
 * Learn about asymmetric cryptography (public and private keypair) in the context of an FullOn blockchain.

 ## Command Reference

-See the following reference guide for `focli` command line usage and related options:
+See the following reference guide for `fucli` command line usage and related options:
-* [`focli create key`](../03_command-reference/create/key.md) command and its parameters
+* [`fucli create key`](../03_command-reference/create/key.md) command and its parameters

 ## Procedure